Basketball PSI Guide

 Dropping a ball and watching the rebound can help you spot a bad ball, but it is not a precise pressure check.
 Floors differ.
 Temperatures differ.
 Players differ.
 A ball that feels right in a quiet gym can feel different once it is in a game.

-For casual play, feel is fine.
+For casual play, feel can get by.
 For a team, a digital reading is better.
 It gives coaches and equipment staff a repeatable baseline before players start arguing with the ball rack.

 What changes the feel of a basketball